-Tobacco has the meaning provided in 105 ILCS 5/10-20.5b.
+Tobacco shall have the meaning provided in 105 ILCS 5/10-20.5b.

-Cannabis has the meaning provided in the CRTA, 410 ILCS 705/1-10.
+Cannabis shall have the meaning provided in the CRTA, 410 ILCS 705/1-10.

 E-Cigarette is short for electronic cigarette and includes, but is not limited to, any electronic nicotine delivery system (ENDS), electronic cigar, electronic cigarillo, electronic pipe, electronic hookah, vape pen, or similar product or device, and any components or parts that can be used to build the product or device.